dallintine/altech-classroom/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-repo.git`
+1. Clone the repository: `git clone https://github.com/your-repo.`
-2. Navigate to the project directory: `cd educational-resource-website`
+2. Navigate to the project directory: `cd altech-classroom`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`